x-atlas-consortia/ubkg-box/README.md

    - an instance of [Guesdt](https://github.com/x-atlas-consortia/Guesdt), a Web UI that represents the UBKG in tree view
    - the neo4j browser
 - a front-end UI with networked links to client components, built from the [ubkg-front-end](https://github.com/x-atlas-consortia/ubkg-front-end) architecture
+- a [ubkg-auth](https://github.com/x-atlas-consortia/ubkg-auth) authentication service that authenticates UBKG consumers against the UMLS API by means of an API key

 - **UBKGBox** consolidates components with source from different GitHub repositories.
 Although the component repositories will provide some documentation regarding integration into **UBKGBox**, this repository serves as the central documentation source.